Consumptionweed Baccharis halimifolia

 -

-Siverling, in the Asteraceae (daisy) family, is a native shrub to the coastal areas of the eastern US.
-It is commonly found in salt marshes, sandy locations, wet disturbed sites, near a road, fields, and is occasionally sold in the nursery trade for its unique foliage and flowering season.
-The genus Baccharis is named after the god of wine and the species epithet hamimifolia means leaves like Atriplex halimus, another plant with resinous grayish green leaves.
+Groundsel is a native shrub in the aster family (Asteraceae) found in mostly coastal areas of the eastern US, Canada and Mexico.
+It is commonly found in salt marshes, sandy locations, wet disturbed sites, near a road or in fields.
+The genus Baccharis is named after the god of wine and the species epithet is for leaves with resinous grayish-green leaves.

 - See this plant in the following landscape: